annetroop/Data_Cleaning_course_project/CodeBook.md

 Identifies what physical activity the volunteer was performing at the time of these measurements.

-### Variables
+### variable

 Variable is the name of one of the original measurement types which was already a mean or standard deviation.
 (I interpreted meanFreq to not be a mean of a measurement and did not include those.)
+More discussion of these further down.

 ### mean(value)

-The fourth
+The fourth column in the data set is the mean value for the set of observations of variable for the given subject_id and activity.
+(Even if that's the mean of the standard deviation, such as for tBodyGyro.std.X.)

+## Meanings of the variables occurring in the "variable" column

 ###Acceleration
 * Acceleration-X